-You must download and install MESA Developer Studio Eclipse plug-in components from your application instance.
+You must download and install MESA Developer Studio Eclipse plug-in components from your Sterling B2B Integrator instance.

 Use this procedure to install Reporting Services plug-ins, as well.
 Before starting, ensure that:

-- Your application instance is up and running. - You have started the WebDAV server if the instance is on UNIX or iSeries.
-If your application instance is on Windows, verify that the WebDAV server service is running.
+- · Your instance is up and running. - You have started the WebDAV server if the instance is on UNIX or iSeries.
+If your instance is on Windows, verify that the WebDAV server service is running.

-Install New Features
+Installing New Features